sunmingtao/poker-hand-analysis/Leaks.md

 17. QQ call 3bet IP, call 1/2 pot cbet on A high board (e.g. Ad9d2s, even as strong as QQ should be a fold)
 18. BTN vs MP single raised pot, JJ call 60% pot cbet on A high board.
 (MP has a strong range, JJ should fold)
 19. Multiway pot, cbet small with nutty hand (should always check raise, if flop check through, turn still check raise)
+20. Multiway pot, check top pair on A high K high board.
+(KJ on KT5, AQ on A56 should bet 1/3, overpair on lower board should check)

 ## Turn